I don’t write code by hand anymore. And no, I’m not exaggerating.

 What’s Next? - The Complete Claude Code Series

-• Skills in Claude Code — Build custom slash commands that 10x your workflow.
-I’ll share my personal /pr, /review, and /migrate commands.
+Build custom slash commands that 10x your workflow - including my personal /pr, /review, and /migrate skills.

-This series will be the most comprehensive Claude Code resource for .NET developers on the internet.
+This series is the most comprehensive Claude Code resource for .NET developers on the internet.
 No fluff, just practical patterns you can use tomorrow.

 What are your thoughts on AI coding assistants?
 Are you using Copilot, Cursor, or something else?
 Let me know in the comments - I’m curious how other developers are integrating AI into their workflows.